UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 into the features and the target, also known as 𝑋 and 𝑦.

-𝑋 is all of our features in our data, which we also call our ***feature vectors***. 𝑦 is our target, which is what we are predicting.
+𝑋 is all of our features in our data, which we also call our ***feature table***. 𝑦 is our target, which is what we are predicting.

 For this problem, all the columns in our dataframe except `quiz2` make up our 𝑋 and the `quiz2` column, which is our target make up our 𝑦.